ddhartma/Deep-Reinforcement-Learning-Theory-Temporal-Difference-Methods/README.md

 ## TD Control: Sarsamax  (or Q-Learning) <a name="sarsamax"></a>
 - **Sarsamax** (or **Q-Learning**) is an **off-policy TD control** method.
 It is guaranteed to converge to the optimal action value function **q∗**, under the same conditions that guarantee convergence of the Sarsa control algorithm.

+    ![image4]

+- Sarsamax example:

+    ![image6]

+- Check out this [research paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.80.7501&rep=rep1&type=pdf) to read the proof that Q-Learning (or Sarsamax) converges.

+### Pseudocode
+- This is the Pseudocode for sarsamax

+    ![image5]

 ## TD Control: Expected Sarsa <a name="expected_sarsa"></a>
 - Expected Sarsa is an **on-policy TD control** method.
 It is guaranteed to converge to the optimal action value function **q∗**, under the same conditions that guarantee convergence of Sarsa and Sarsamax.

+    ![image8]

+- Expected Sarsa example:

+    ![image10]

+- Check out this [research paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.216.4144&rep=rep1&type=pdf) to learn more about Expected Sarsa.

+### Pseudocode
+- Pseudocode for Expected Sarsa

+    ![image9]

+## TD Control: Theory and Practice <a name="TD_control_theory_practice"></a>
+### Greedy in the Limit with Infinite Exploration (GLIE)
+- The Greedy in the Limit with Infinite Exploration (GLIE) conditions were introduced in the previous lesson, when we learned about MC control.
+There are many ways to satisfy the GLIE conditions, all of which involve gradually decaying the value of ϵ\epsilonϵ when constructing ϵ\epsilonϵ-greedy policies.

+- GLIE ensures that:
+    - the **agent continues to explore** for all time steps, and
+    - the **agent gradually exploits more** (and explores less).

+- Both conditions are met if:
+    - **ϵ<sub>i</sub> > 0** for all time steps **i**, and
+    - **ϵ<sub>i</sub>** decays to zero in the limit as the time step **i** approaches infinity (**lim<sub> i→∞</sub> ϵ<sub>i</sub> = 0**).

+### In Theory
+- All of the **TD control algorithms** we have examined (Sarsa, Sarsamax, Expected Sarsa) are **guaranteed to converge to the optimal action-value function q∗**, as long as the step-size parameter **α** is sufficiently small, and the GLIE conditions are met.

+- Once we have a good estimate for **q∗**, a corresponding optimal policy **π∗** can then be quickly obtained by setting **π∗(s) = argmax<sub>a∈A(s)</sub>q∗(s,a)** for all **s ∈ S**.

+### In Practice
+- In practice, it is common to completely ignore the GLIE conditions and still recover an optimal policy (see solution in notebook).

+### Optimism
+- Begin by initializing the values in the Q-table.
+It has been shown that initializing the estimates to large values can improve performance.
+For instance, if all of the possible rewards that can be received by the agent are negative, then initializing every estimate in the Q-table to zeros is a good technique.
+In this case, we refer to the initialized Q-table as **optimistic**, since the action-value estimates are guaranteed to be larger than the true action values.

+## OpenAI Gym: CliffWalkingEnv <a name="CliffWalkingEnv"></a>
+- The CliffWalking environment is a 4x12 gridworld matrix, with (using Numpy matrix indexing):
+    - [3, 0] as the start at bottom-left
+    - [3, 11] as the goal at bottom-right
+    - [3, 1..10] as the cliff at bottom-center
+- Each time step incurs -1 reward, and stepping into the cliff incurs -100 reward and a reset to the start.
+- An episode terminates when the agent reaches the goal.
+- Please read about the cliff-walking task in Example 6.6 of the [Reinforcement Learning Textbook](https://s3-us-west-1.amazonaws.com/udacity-drlnd/bookdraft2018.pdf).
+- Learn more about the environment in its corresponding [GitHub file](https://github.com/openai/gym/blob/master/gym/envs/toy_text/cliffwalking.py)

+    ![image11]

 ## Analyzing Performance <a name="analyze_perform"></a>
 - On-policy TD control methods (like Expected Sarsa and Sarsa) have better online performance than off-policy TD control methods (like Q-learning).